Trails Carolina Wilderness Therapy: Proven Results, Compassionate Methods

 Being in nature presents a sense of connectedness, purpose, and belonging.
-In wilderness therapy programs, students spend time reflecting on past choices, exploring future possibilities and discovering the lessons only nature can teach.
+In the natural environment of our North Carolina wilderness therapy campus, students spend time reflecting on past choices, exploring future possibilities and discovering the lessons only nature can teach.

 While the wilderness provides many unexpected opportunities for learning and growth, the natural consequences of negative and positive behavior are very predictable.
 Rather than trying to reward or punish individuals for their behaviors, nature teaches powerful and life-changing lessons absent any judgment.

 Over time, students in our wilderness therapy programs begin to understand that this natural chain of events and take ownership of their actions, leading to greater autonomy and long-term success.

 Learning is far more effective in the wilderness.
 As struggles are encountered, Trails’ trained staff are there to help direct the process and offer insights to students that may not think of on their own.

 Furthermore, learning alongside peers creates a shared challenge, offering additional learning benefits, support, and the opportunity to practice positive social skills.
 These same skills seamlessly translate into other group settings, such as the classroom or family unit.